Nirendranath Chakravarty: Biography

 He was born in Faridpur district of undivided Bengal in 1924.
 After graduating from the University of Calcutta, he started journalism in the daily "Raiyah".
 He won the Sahitya Academy Award in 1974 for the book of poems Ulanga Raja (The Naked King).
 In 2007, the University of Calcutta awarded him an honorary Doctor of Literature degree.
-Chakravarty also wrote few detective novels of Bhaduri Moshai.
+He participated in the Festival of India in France and the USSR for literature translation.
+Nirendranath wrote several detective novels with Bhaduri Moshai as the central character and participated in the International Conference of Poets in Liege in 1990.
+He was the president of Paschimbanga Bangla Akademi.